 Lowest Sustainable Investment.
-The lowest overall investment level that a prudent manager would select, balancing between short and long term economics and considering overall availability of resources.
+The lowest overall investment level that a prudent manager would select, balancing between short- and long-term economics and considering overall availability of resources.
 Sustainability in this sense is crucial to ensure that project meets or exceeds project life-cycle expectations including meeting or exceeding changing environmental requirements for compliant operation.

 Major Maintenance.
-Major maintenance is defined as a non-repetitive item of work or aggregate items of related work for which the total estimated cost exceeds \$6,200,000, and which does not qualify as Major Rehabilitation.
+Major maintenance is defined as a non-repetitive item of work or aggregate items of related work for which the total estimated cost are \$27M for Major Rehabilitation of Navigation Structures on Inland Waterways, \$40M for Major Maintenance Projects.
 This designation is not applicable to dredging, but it is applicable to dredged material disposal facilities.
 The related items of work should include all items required to make the work effective for its desired purpose.
-Optional or casually-related work which is not essential to the major maintenance item should be programmed, prioritized, and justified as a separate work package, or part of another work package, as appropriate.
+Optional or casually related work which is not essential to the major maintenance item should be programmed, prioritized, and justified as a separate work package, or part of another work package, as appropriate.
 Major Maintenance work packages are budgeted under the O&M account only.
+For determination of the appropriate classification, the intent of the proposed work should be considered.
+If the intent is to extend the useful life of the project and restore design capacity, then the major rehabilitation criteria should be applied.
+If the intent is to maintain the function of the component(s) of the structure to reach the original lifecycle, then the work is considered major maintenance.